 Stephanie Fernandez, M. Ed., Assistant Dean for Sophomores and Academic Success Location: Roger and Francine Jean Student Center Complex Hours: 8:30 a.m. - 4:30 p.m.
+Telephone: 603-641-7465 Box 1747

+One of the central functions of academic advising is to assist students with all aspects academic planning while providing a foundation for appropriate academic decisions throughout their undergraduate degree.
+Saint Anslem College has a faculty lead advising model in which students are assigned a faculty advisor in their major department.
+Through a strengths-based approach, faculty advisors help students identify and achieve their educational and postgraduate goals.
+Although the responsibility for fulfilling general academic requirements of the College and of the specific major rests exclusively with each student, advisors can provide information regarding policies, procedures, requirements, and educational options.
+Students are encouraged to make an appointment with their assigned faculty advisor every semester to discuss their academic progress and course selection for the upcoming semester.

-Telephone: 603-641-7465 Box 1747 One of the central functions of the Office of Academic Advisement is to help students identify and achieve their educational goals.
-The OAA is a resource for students who need advice as they are selecting courses, choosing or changing a major, or considering and planning for graduate or law school.
+The Office of Academic Advisement supplements and compliments the central role of the faculty advisor.
+It provides resources and support to all students and faculty.
+In particular, the OAA is a resource for students who need advice on choosing or changing a major, or considering and planning for graduate or law school.

 In collaboration with the faculty, the OAA also oversees the academic advisement program for students who have not yet declared a major.
-Advisors on the Undeclared Advising Team meet regularly with their advisees and get to know each individual's particular interests and goals.
-Once a student has declared a major, he or she will be assigned an academic advisor within the major department.
+Advisors on the Undeclared Advising Team provide developmental advising to all undeclared students through the first two years or until they declare a major.
+Advisors meet regularly with their advisees and get to know each individual's particular interests and goals.
+Once a student has declared a major, the student will be assigned a faculty advisor within the major department.

-Although the responsibility for fulfilling both the general academic requirements of the College and the specific requirements of departmental majors rests exclusively with each student, academic advisors can provide information regarding policies, procedures, requirements, and educational options.